13 Top-Rated Beaches on Fuerteventura

 Apr 14, 2023

-Authors Michael and Lana Law visited the beaches of Fuerteventura on an extended trip through Spain in the fall of 2022.
+Authors Michael and Lana Law visited the beaches of Fuerteventura on an extended trip through Spain.

 Fuerteventura has some of the best beaches in the Canary Islands.
 The combination of blindingly white sand blown in from Africa and the cobalt waters frequently makes the rounds on social media.
 They're the kind of beaches that will make you say, "I want to go there!"